 Email: michelle.mcnamara@ed.gov

-The National Immunization Surveys (NIS) are a family of telephone surveys used to monitor vaccination coverage among children ages 19–35 months (NIS-Child), adolescents ages 13–17 years (NIS-Teen), and for influenza vaccination, ages 6 months–17 years (NIS-Flu).
+The National Immunization Surveys (NIS) are a family of telephone surveys used to monitor vaccination coverage among children ages 19–35 months (NIS-Child) and adolescents ages 13–17 years (NIS-Teen).
+The NIS-Flu also monitors influenza vaccination coverage for those ages 6 month–17 years.
 Data collection for NIS-Child began in April 1994 to assess vaccination coverage after measles outbreaks in the early 1990s.
 Similar to the NIS-Child, the NIS-Teen was launched in 2006.

-Information about the NIS is available online at https://www.cdc.gov/vaccines/imz-managers/nis/index.html.
+Additional information about the NIS is available online at https://www.cdc.gov/nis/about/.

 Agency Contact: